PikCeLL/FFXIVLogParser/README.md

 ## Usage:
 Get the requirements right, edit [this file](graph.py) with the folder where your logs are[^1] and which fight you want to graph[^2].
 Then run that same file.
 After some hardcore parsing (can be _long_ if the folder is big) the graph should show up.
+This will probably only work properly if all your logs on a fight were done with your game in english as the phase splitting is based on the various bosses' names.
+Might improve on that someday, maybe not.
+Until then you can edit the bosses' names in [this file](graph.py) to match your language or any in game change (Nael's name got its "deus" uncapitalized when Endwalker came out for some reason).

 ## Dafuk iz dis
 I rewrote a simplified (and hopefully somewhat expendable) parsing based on the description of what a log contained I found [here](https://github.com/quisquous/cactbot/blob/main/docs/LogGuide.md).